 An international experience will expand your worldview and engage you with the broader business world.
 Decisions people are making overseas affect your business even if you don't do business outside of the United States.

-The SOM faculty strongly encourages you to include a study-abroad experience in your undergraduate education.
+Students are encouraged to study abroad, at both the bachelor’s and master’s level.
 We advise you to start early in exploring the international opportunities available through Binghamton University and the entire SUNY system.
 Because the usual courses to be taken abroad are language and cultural, it is common to undertake this sort of study abroad in the sophomore year, especially in the spring semester.
-Details on more than 250 programs offered by the various SUNY schools are available from the Office of International Programs, located in NAR-G1.

 How can you learn more about study abroad?

 - Review the list [link to list below] of Binghamton University’s AACSB-accredited partner institutions.